 Failed Exam Alright, you know where you went wrong, but the exam is still failed.
 If you failed the first, you can take the second exam without applying again.
-And even if you fail that one too: Each lecture can be repeated 3 times until you terminally fail it.
-This means that you can take each exam 6 times.
-And even if you fail something 6 times, that doesn't mean the end of the program for you.
+And even if you fail that one too: Each exam can be taken 3 times until you terminally fail it.
+This means that you can take each exam 3 times.
+And even if you fail something 3 times, that doesn't mean the end of the program for you.
 It does mean you can't pass this course anymore, but as long as there are enough other courses to finish your degree, you can continue.
 Even labs and seminars can be taken up to three times before terminally failing.